-There are different platforms that offer unique features.
+Different platforms offer unique features.
 But, it can be confusing to choose the best one and affordable for you.

 Among so many options, Shopify and WordPress are the two popular eCommerce platforms for creating an attractive eCommerce website.

-Shopify is a SaaS ecommerce platform.
-It has trusted over 1,000,000 businesses worldwide.
+Shopify is a SaaS eCommerce platform.
+It is trusted by over 1,000,000 businesses worldwide.
 On the other hand, WordPress is an open-source CMS.
 It is a two-fold blogging platform: a hosted blogging platform and downloadable self-hosted software.
 Almost 36% of the websites have been developed on WordPress.

 Likewise, among various options, it isn’t easy to decide whether to opt for Shopify or WordPress

 Both platforms have their strong sides and weaknesses.
 Instead of going into detail, we need to find out which can meet your needs and resources best.